chat2neil/src_insights/README.md

     * Variability not improved when "temperature" is set to zero.
     * Sometimes the results aren't formatted correctly either; although these issues could be easily fixed with standard coding techniques, or a second pass through with LLM.
     * The area that was least successful was in extracting all the tables and when trying to find relationships between them by searching for foreign key relationships.
-4. Watch your usage costs.
-Trick for beginners, [GPT-3.5-turbo is actually cheaper](https://openai.com/pricing#language-models) than the default text-davinci-003 model.
-5. You can tune the process to get better results:
+4. You can tune the process to get better results:
-    * __LLM Model and token limit__ - e.g. GPT3 vs 3.5 or 4.
+    * __LLM Model choice (and token limit)__ - e.g. GPT3 vs 3.5 or 4.
 Wasn't able to try GPT-4 yet.
     * __Model "temperature"__ - set to 0 for less randomness in the response.
     * __Input prompts__ - the questions sent to the LLM, e.g.
         * Few shot prompting, i.e. give examples of what you are expecting